I still remember when I received my first “hate” mail.

 I almost couldn’t believe that I could upset someone so much by writing an article on healthy eating!

-My older brother, Jonathan, writes health articles for Yahoo! and gets plenty of hateful comments from readers.
-I half-jokingly said that I now understand how he feels.
+At the time, my older brother Jonathan was already an experienced writer.
+He was used to getting plenty of hateful comments from readers.
+I half-jokingly said that I now understood how he feels.

 His response: “Haha.
 Man up, Daniel.
 Deal with it.”

 In my family, that’s the unique way we sometimes handle our frustrations and disappointments.
 No pity, no sympathy, no compassion.

 How to not care about what other people think?
 That’s what this article is about.

 Do you like getting social media “likes” too much?